Treat Sleep Apnea Without a CPAP

 Sleep apnea is a serious sleep disorder that causes inconsistent breathing.
 If you snore loudly or often feel tired after a night’s sleep, you may be struggling with this disorder.
 Signs and symptoms may include:

 Lack of sleep is a serious issue and sleep apnea can promote heart problems and other complications.
 If you believe you are a sleep apnea candidate or have been diagnosed with obstructive sleep apnea (OSA), it is time to find a treatment plan that works for you.

 Though using a CPAP machine is an option, we know that many patients are unable to achieve a restful sleep and often seek out alternative methods, like an oral appliance.

 There are several treatments available for you to explore.
 Once you have been assessed by a doctor, a sleep dentist will be able to help determine the right option for you.

-Continuous positive airway pressure (CPAP) is a device that may be recommended to promote healthy breathing during sleep.
+A continuous positive airway pressure (CPAP) machine is a device that may be recommended to promote healthy breathing during sleep.
 The machine consists of an air pump, mask, and tubes, that enable pressurized air to pump into your throat and lungs during sleep.

 - Nose and throat irritation